Medius Accessibility Statement

 Scope of Coverage

-This statement also covers interfaces used by Medius customers' suppliers and employees, as well as publicly available documentation and portals where Medius maintains control.
+This statement also covers interfaces used by Medius customers’ suppliers and employees where those interfaces are under Medius’s control.

 Some third-party embedded tools or legacy interfaces may have inconsistent accessibility support.
 These are identified and addressed as part of our modernization program.